 Demand Surges for Medical Sonographers

-Position Ranks as One of Fastest Growing U.S. Jobs
+Position Ranks as a Steadily Growing U.S. Job

 A confluence of more patients seeking health services and the noninvasive nature of ultrasound imaging has led to rising demand for the healthcare profession of diagnostic medical sonographers, which is likely to grow stronger in the years ahead.
-The US Bureau of Labor Statistics shows sonographers as one of the fastest growing jobs in the country.
+The US Bureau of Labor Statistics shows sonographers as a steadily growing job in the U.S.

 Enhancements to ultrasound include greater contrast-enhanced imaging, which allows physicians to identify tissue and fluids; volume imaging; three- and four-dimensional imaging; and elastography, providing color codes to help in the differentiation between normal and malignant tumors.